rizvan93/LSS-currency-app/README.md

 ### _View_

-The views were generated using ejs to dynamically display information passed by the Controller when rendered.
+The views were generated using EJS to dynamically display information passed by the Controller when rendered.

 The views comprise tables to display relevant information to users, as well as links, input fields, and buttons for the user to interact with the application.

-Lastly, ejs partials were used to streamline the code within the views.
+Lastly, EJS partials were used to streamline the code within the views.
 For example, the create and edit views both share a partial that contains the form fieldset to be displayed.

 ### _Controller_